-Firstly, it is important to first determine how and where you want to set your call center up.
+Firstly, it is important to first determine how and where you want to set up your call center.
 If you want a physical location, then check local and state requirements to make sure you are in compliance.
 File all the necessary paperwork and tax information.

 On the other hand, for a virtual call center, you do not need a physical location or office supplies.
 Instead, you can simply start by creating a business plan and setting up phone lines.
 However, make sure to check your town’s zoning restrictions, if you are starting a business from your home.
 Zoning restrictions determine whether or not you are allowed to start a business from your home.